microsoft/Quantum/Samples/src/FSharpWithQSharp/README.md

 4. Install the NuGet package `Microsoft.Quantum.Development.Kit` which adds Q# support to the F# application.

-   You will not be writing any Q# code in `FsharpDriver`, but you will need to use functionality provided by the QDK to create a quantum simulator to run your quantum code on, and to define data types used to pass the parameters to your quantum program.
+   You will not be writing any Q# code in `FsharpDriver`, but you will need to use functionality provided by the Quantum Development Kit to create a quantum simulator to run your quantum code on, and to define data types used to pass the parameters to your quantum program.
 5. Write the classical driver in `VBNetDriver`.
-   The code structure is similar to the [C# example](https://docs.microsoft.com/en-us/quantum/quickstart#step-3-enter-the-c-driver-code), so I won't go into the details here.
+   The code structure is similar to the [C# example](https://docs.microsoft.com/quantum/quickstart#step-3-enter-the-c-driver-code), so we won't go into the details here.

 ## Running the Sample